senx/warp10-plugin-bacnet/README.md

 based on these examples: [1](https://github.com/MangoAutomation/BACnet4J/blob/master/src/test/java/com/serotonin/bacnet4j/adhoc/rs485/MasterTest.java)
 [2](https://gist.github.com/splatch/3216feba4bcad3cfd741644552f93870).

-## Capabilities
+## Capabilities and limitations
 The plugin is designed to handle only one MS/TP BACNet port for the moment.

 Once opened, the port is monitored by the plugin.
-If the serial port is disconnected,
+If the serial port is disconnected, it will be closed within 10 seconds.

+If you call `BACnetOpenLocalDevice` several times without checking the port is opened (with `BACnetIsOpened`), you will close and re-initialize the port.

-Feel free to contribute !
+Feel free to contribute to add multiple networks or BACnet over IP!

 ## Code example